-- Before and after touching your client (such as assisting with bathing, dressing, transferring, or ambulation) - Before putting on or taking off gloves or other personal protective equipment (PPE) - Between contact with objects (such as a bedside table or equipment) and the client - After unplanned, unprotected contact with blood, body fluids, excretions, mucous membranes, or broken skin
+- Before and after having any direct contact with clients (bathing, dressing, taking a blood pressure, pulse, transferring/lifting, etc.) - Before applying and after removing gloves or other personal protective equipment - Between contact with the environment and the client (medical equipment, bedside tables, personal cell phone) in the immediate vicinity of the client before moving to another task - After unplanned/unprotected client or environment contact with blood, body fluids, excretions, mucous membranes, or broken skin

-Important: Always wash hands with soap and water when hands have visible dirt on them.
+Note: Wash hands with soap and water when hands have visible dirt, blood, body fluids, or any other contaminates on them.